 Program income (as defined in the Part 200 Uniform Requirements) must be used in accordance with the provisions of the Part 200 Uniform Requirements.
 Program income earnings and expenditures both must be reported on the quarterly to DCJS.
 Any funds generated as a direct result of DCJS grant-funded projects are deemed project income.
+Project income must be reported to DCJS.
 Examples of project income might include service fees; client fees; usage or rental fees; sales of materials; and income received from sale of seized and forfeited assets (cash, personal or real property included).
+Project income may only be used for allowable program costs and must be spent prior to draw downs.
+Project income should be reported quarterly by completing the Financial Report in OGMS.